Frequently Asked Questions

 7. What are the subjects offered in the school?
 [Subject based banding]

 Since 2017, AES is one of the few schools to offer Subject Based Banding (SBB) to higher ability students to take the subject(s) at a more challenging level.
-E.g. N(A) students may opt to take English at the Express level if they have achieved at least A at the PSLE.
+E.g. G2 students may opt to take English at the G1 level if they have achieved at least A at the PSLE.
 (Ref.
 Annex-Information on SBB for more detailed example scenarios and eligibility criteria.)
 For Upper Secondary students, besides the core subjects such as English, MT, Math and Science, subjects such as English Literature, Additional Mathematics and Biology may also be offered to students demonstrating greater competency in the subject areas.

 8. How does the school perform at National Examinations?